 The trick to giving a healthy spin to your favorite coffee house indulgence is to think carefully about what goes into your drink.
 By choosing the right milk, limiting sugar, and opting for one pump of your favorite flavor instead of two, you can cut corners on your calorie intake and still enjoy your favorite drink.

 Looking for more places to sip, shop, and dine near you?
-Browse the rest of our blog for the best local restaurants, coffee shops, and more that accept Xspero™ Dollars so you can start making a difference on every purchase.
+Browse the rest of our blog or check your Xspero app for the best local restaurants, coffee shops, and more that accept Xspero™ Gift Cards so you can start making a difference on every purchase.